Florida Medical Power of Attorney

-This page is a quick summary of what a Medical Power of Attorney form Florida is.
+This page is a quick summary of what a Florida Medical Power of Attorney form is.
 It is an extension of our exploration into the realm of the world of POA documents.
-If you are just landing here on this page and are just starting to learn about these documents and agreements, please follow this link to learn about the basics behind the Power of Attorney form Florida.
+If you are just landing here on this page and are just starting to learn about these documents and agreements, please follow this link to learn about the basics behind the Power of Attorney forms in Florida.

-- What are the new legal restrictions that went into effect in October 2011?
+- What are the legal restrictions that went into effect in October 2011?

 - Is my old medical power of attorney form still valid?

 What Do I Put in the Agreement to Determine What My Agent Can Decide?

 A health care Power of Attorney, also called a health care proxy, is required before you can sign the Medicare Part D application as an agent.
 If you want to limit the health care agent’s ability to make end-of-life-care decisions, it must be written in the Florida Medical Power of Attorney agreement version or living will form before you sign it.
 Florida law states that medical care cannot be denied or given over your objection if you are still competent to do so.
 For example, if the medical POA form states that care shall be denied and you can clearly state that you want medical care, the agent cannot deny you care.

 An agent can agree or refuse any and all medical care on your behalf.
 If you have a Do Not Resuscitate (or DNR) order, you should give it to your agent and the hospital to prevent conflicts.
 If the DNR is on file with the hospital, the hospital may or may not allow the agent to order continued treatment.

 When Does the Medical POA Take Effect?

 Power of attorney documents, also called the designation of a health care surrogate, are valid and come in effect from the moment it is executed (this is new in Florida since 2011) until the principal’s death in most cases.
 It is valid for life unless an expiration date is written into the document, revoked, or if the principal has stated explicitly in the POA that it expires when someone regains the ability to make decisions for themselves.